Hawaii volcano Kilauea erupts after nearly two months of quiet

 In June, Kilauea erupted for several weeks, displaying fountains of red lava without threatening any communities or structures.
 Crowds of people flocked to the Big Island’s Hawaii Volcanoes National Park, which offered safe views of the lava.

-Kilauea, Hawaii’s second largest volcano, erupted from September 2021 until last December.
+Kilauea, Hawaii’s second-largest volcano, erupted from September 2021 until last December.
 A 2018 Kilauea eruption destroyed more than 700 homes.